Where To Find The Best Freelance Workers in 2020

 Facebook is a growing source for freelancers.
 Every city, niche and skill has groups which can be a fantastic source of applicants.

-There are plenty of similar groups.
-Just search for your industry or skill on Facebook, then filter out the results to only include groups.
+To find Facebook groups, just search for your industry or skill, then filter out the results to only include groups.